 Well, I didn't decide to come back to The Terminator on the Mega Drive for a fourth day.
 I may do in the future, but my attention was diverted to the Mega-CD version of the game.
 I discovered that the CD version was completely different to its non-CD counterpart.
 It's still a run and gun game, but has totally different levels and appears to be quite challenging, but not in a frustrating way.
 It also must have one of the most stunning soundtracks I've heard in a video game.
 I only played it for a few minutes (long enough to get into the game's third track, but not off the first level as I died) and I'm mightily impressed by it, so will most definitely be coming back to that, instead of returning to the Mega Drive's attempt.

 Despite some frustrating elements, The Terminator on the Mega Drive is a fun little game while it lasts.
 Unfortunately, it is too little and the fun doesn't last anywhere near as long as it should.
 I feel that the elements that make it unfair were possibly added simply to prevent the game from being too easy as well as too short (it's still easy, but it's also easy to make mistakes which will send you right back to the beginning).
 The game is fantastically presented; the graphics, cut-scenes and music capture the feel of the film really well, but there should be more of it.
 The reviewers of Mean Machines did get the score right, and I know that if I'd have bought this almost 20 years ago, I would have been quite disappointed if I completed it so quickly.
 What amazes me is that some other magazines at the time rated it 90%+.
-Now, either they didn't play the game properly before reviewing it, or, as certain magazines were assisting in promoting the game through free videos as a way of increasing their circulation, their scoring was perhaps a little bit influenced by other factors.
-It's a problem that modern websites/magazines possibly suffer from, fearing that games publishers will boycott them if they dare to rate a game as poor or average.
-But, it looks like it may be nothing new.
+Now, either they didn't play the game properly when reviewing it, or, there may have been axternal factors influencing their ratings.
+Or even a bit of both.
+Looking at the Sega Pro review from June 1992, they scored the game a whopping 92%, and the Master System version 90%.
+The review goes into a lot of detail about the first two levels of the game, including plenty of screenshots from them, but suspiciously nothing from any of the later levels.
+Incidentally in the same issue, they ran a competition with giveaway prizes from Virgin Games, and awarded Corporation, another game from the same developer, 95%.
+Although Corporation is actually a fairly good game, 95% may be a little too generous for it, even in 1992.
+Of course, the staff at Sega Pro may have really enjoyed the game, and if so, their score reflects this.
+Whether or not some magazines may have been influenced by sponsorship or free copies of games back then is purely a matter of opinion.
+As is whether or not similar things still happen today.....
+Kane and Lynch, Dead Effect 2, Duke Nukem Forever are worth Googling.